 Artificial intelligence no longer is the “next new thing.”
 AI, machine learning, deep learning and other forms of algorithmic-based, automated processes are now mainstream and on their way to being deeply integrated into a wide range of front office, back office and in-the-field operations.
 And we certainly have seen a lot of great examples of AI being used to spot potential cybersecurity threats and preventing their infection on an organization.

-As business leaders, you have given at least some consideration to the notion that AI will completely replace soon your security operations center (SOC).
+As business leaders, you have given at least some consideration to the notion that artificial intelligence will completely replace your security operations center (SOC).
 After all, you’ve probably calculated the money it takes to run your SOC 24/7/365, and what it means when your CISO comes to an executive lunch or the board meeting and explains that we need more resources – i.e., people, technology and money – to fight new and more security threats.
 I can hear and feel the dollar signs spinning in your heads … because I’ve been there.

 My advice to you is this: Don’t rely solely on technology to protect your organization, but assess instead how AI can help to complement your SOC.

-To help you understand why you will be not able to replace your SOC with AI, let me give you a real-world lesson from the world of competitive chess.
+To help you understand why you will not be able to replace your SOC with AI, let me give you a real-world lesson from the world of competitive chess.

 Deep Blue’s Unorthodox Move Against Kasparov

 Most of you know that in 1997, chess grandmaster Garry Kasparov played—and lost to—IBM’s famous AI machine, Deep Blue.
-What you may not realize is that Kasparov was winning a key game, when Deep Blue made what was then considered an unusual move, confusing Kasparov to the point where he lost his rhythm and, ultimately, the game.
-Deep Blue’s unorthodox move, however, was not a calculated step to trip up the chessmaster.
-Instead, it was later discovered that Deep Blue ran into a bug and made a random, rather than meticulously-thought-out, move.
+What you may not realize is that Kasparov was winning a key game when Deep Blue made what was then considered an unusual move, confusing Kasparov to the point where he lost his rhythm and, ultimately, the game.
+Deep Blue’s unorthodox move, however, was not a calculated step to trip up the chess master.
+Instead, it was later discovered that Deep Blue ran into a bug and made a random, rather than meticulously thought-out, move.

 While Deep Blue’s victory was hailed as a milestone in the evolution of AI, the “bug” influencing the outcome of the key game should be a cautionary tale in not putting all our eggs in the AI basket.
 In fact, sometimes you have to think and to act outside of the box (like the error in Deep Blue) and not based on predefined rules to win the game.
 This is true, especially when it comes to cybersecurity.